 Thank you for the article discussing Homeowner Associations.
 Certainly there are situations, as discussed

-Recently we wrote about the pro’s and con’s of homeowner association as it relates to a residential airpark.
+Recently we wrote about the pro’s and con’s of homeowner association (HOA) as it relates to a residential airpark.
 LWYP subscriber and airpark resident Mark Smith provided the following viewpoint about the situation.

 In the article where HOA’s and CC&R’s can be used to protect ones property and property rights, however in both aviation and non-aviation related communities, the HOA’s are creating more problems that they are solving.